What is Average Revenue Per User (ARPU)?

 Average revenue per user is useful in financial modeling, as it can make revenue assumptions easier to determine.
 For example, an analyst building a financial model for Facebook Inc. may choose first to determine user growth and then multiply it by a forward ARPU to forecast revenue.

 3. Segmentation analysis

-Users can be segmented based on geographical region or on a different tier of customers.
-In doing so, the metric offers more insight into which customer group is generating more revenue and how to drive further value in low ARPU groups.
+Users can be segmented based on geographical region or on different tiers of customers.
+In doing so, the metric offers insight into which customer group is generating more revenue and how to drive further value in low ARPU groups.